 Not everything involved with diplomacy is dealing with a downer situation.
 Sometimes you can use diplomacy to heighten the delivery of good news or celebrate a momentous occasion.
 Use the following phrases to add even more fun and flair to any positive situation.

-Too direct: You are finally getting married, huh?
+Direct: You are finally getting married?
 Well, it’s about time!

-Too direct: You’ve just won a free spa day.
-You can book your spa services online.
+Direct: You’ve just won a free spa day.
+Book your spa services bow.

-Diplomatic: Wow, this is exciting!
-It says here that you’ve won a free day at the spa!
-Would you like the website to book your day, or would you like me to assist you with this?
+Diplomatic: Wow, this is exciting.
+You’ve won a free day at the spa!
+Would you like to book online, or would you like me to assist you with this?

-Too direct: You just got a promotion?
-I want a promotion!
+Direct: You just got a promotion?
+I want a promotion.
 That’s not fair!

 Diplomatic: Congrats on the promotion!
 I know you’re going to do well in your new position.
-It’s the perfect fit for you!
-I’m going to talk with management about my chances for promotion next week.
+I’m going to talk with management about my chances for a promotion, too.
 Wish me luck!

 Beyond diplomatic phrases – a few words about the 7-38-55 rule

 While the words we say are important, just as important — if not more so — is our tone of voice and nonverbal communication – gestures, posture, facial expressions, etc. Some communication experts call this the 7-38-55 rule, meaning that only 7% of your communication is through words, while 38% is tone of voice, and 55% is completely nonverbal.
-While the science behind this is shaky on the exact numbers, the majority of experts agree that how you say something is as important as what you say.
+While the data science behind this is not at all precise, the majority of experts agree that how you say something is as important as what you say.
 When you are delivering diplomatic dialogue, remember to control your tone and your nonverbal communication as well as you control your verbal communication.

 Would you like to practice your business etiquette in an online or in-person business English intensive course?
 Contact us for a free appointment and to hear about all of our course offerings, or we can custom create your private one-on-one course today!